Fucloud233/rust-project/README.md

 > This means that it searches for the `rust-project.json` file with the longest identical path.
 > otherwise we use `settings.json` file.
 > If creating a `rust-project.json` in a non-empty folder is allowed,
-> our logic will break.
+> our logic will be broken.
 >
 > While we may consider further improvement in the future,
 > this is the current behavior.